mendix/docs/content/refguide/consumed-odata-service-requirements.md

 ## 1 Introduction

 This document describes the requirements for an OData service that is going to be consumed.
-These requirements are not further verified at runtime and expected to hold however, if they are not met may result in errors.
+These requirements are not further verified at runtime and expected to hold.
+If these requirements are not met, errors may result.

-{{% todo %}}[**AD: wondering if "requirements expected to hold" is clear enough here?**]]{{% /todo %}}

 ## 2 Requirements for a Consumed OData Service